MagomedovArthur/coffee-machine/README.md

     - Monitor the quantity and availability of ingredients.

 - **Recipe Management**:
-    - Ability to save and modify new drink recipes.
+    - Ability to save new drink recipes.

 - **Statistics Collection**:
     - Track and identify the most popular drink based on user orders.